 Begin your research by reading the company’s About page.
 The better online retailers provide details about their companies, including history and information about their customer service and satisfaction guarantees.
 The site’s About page should also include a phone number or address.
 Reputable companies always provide ways for companies to contact them offline.

 Pro Tip: Many Internet retailers don’t have brick and mortar stores.
-These websites can offer excellent prices because they have low overheads.
+A good example of this is Coddle.
+They can offer excellent prices because they have low overheads.
 If you plan to buy your furniture from one of these websites, make sure to carefully assess store reviews before making your purchases.

 2. Look for Store Reviews